digidotcom/xbee-python/doc/examples.rst

 Receive explicit data polling
 `````````````````````````````

-This sample application shows how a ZigBee device receives data in application
+This sample application shows how a Zigbee device receives data in application
 layer (explicit) format using a polling mechanism.
 Before receiving data in
-explicit format, the API output mode of the ZigBee device is configured in
+explicit format, the API output mode of the Zigbee device is configured in
 explicit mode.

 You can locate the example in the following path: